justinbaur/bankteller/README.md

 - Allow for another input for an account identifier
 - The account identifier can be anything of your choosing but numeric ids are traditionally leveraged
-- The data structure will need to be initialized for now in code as it does not persist to disk
+- The data structure will need to be hard coded with values to start the application up with data
-- Load a few accounts into the data structure manually as the next feature will work with creating new class/interface for that purpose
+- Load a few accounts into the data structure manually with different values and the next feature will work with creating new class/interface for that purpose

 ---
 ### Feature 3: Bank mangement commands and persistance